slim71/SpartanLIFT/src/pelican/doc/Naming convention.md

 ## Actions taken by the Main module

 `commence[...]`
-The main module actually initiates operations triggered by a secondary module.
+The main module actually initiates operations triggered by another module.

 `is[...]`
 The main module computes and returns a flag to the requiring module.